 --A paintbrush kept beside the toilet is handy for sweeping bits of cover material back into the toilet.

 Note that cover materials differ in their ability to absorb liquid.
 If you are experiencing too much or too little moisture in your active barrel, you may want to change the cover material you use.
 For more on this, see our Cover Material web page

-A 1 quart plastic bottle with squirt top works well to moisten used toilet paper, which facilitates composting of the toilet paper.
-The squirt bottle should be located beside the toilet.
-Maintain ample water in the squirt bottle at all times.
-All used toilet paper should be put into the toilet.
-Used toilet paper is then thoroughly moistened with water from the squirt bottle.
+A 1 quart plastic bottle with squirt top should be located beside the toilet and kept full of water.
+After each use of the toilet, all used toilet paper should be thoroughly moistened with water from the squirt bottle.
 Moisten only the toilet paper, not the surrounding compost.

 As feces and cover material begin to build up, forming a “peak” under the toilet seat, the peak will need to be “knocked” or flattened.
 Typically, this will need to be done 2-3 times per week.
 The Compost Crank should be used for this purpose.

 Even better than flattening is to form a depression in the compost.
 This will help to minimize the amount of cover material needed to completely cover all feces and toilet paper.
 This is best done right after wetting down the toilet paper after defecation.

 With the toilet lid and seat open, put the Compost Crank into the toilet with the spiral end resting on the surface of the compost, right beside the feces.
 Turn the Crank so the spiral end goes down into the compost about 1 foot.
 Now, slowly lift up on the Crank while moving the Crank toward the opposite side of the barrel.
 (Lifting up quickly on the Crank may fling compost onto the top of the toilet.)
 Repeat several times until a hollow area is formed below the toilet seat.
 Sprinkle a thin layer of cover material over the compost.